 Table 3.
-Example of Incentive Payment Calculation for Improvement in OptimalDiabetes Care over Time
+Example of Incentive Payment Calculation for Improvement in Optimal Diabetes Care over Time

-Calculation % 1) Improvement target goal 100% 2) Insert the clinic's rate in the previous year 3) Subtract the clinic's rate (line 2) from the improvement target goal (line 1).
+Calculation Percent (%) 1) Improvement goal.
+100% 2) Insert the clinic's rate in the previous year.
+38% 3) Subtract e clinic's rate (line 2) from the improvement target goal (line 1).
 This is the gap between the clinic's prior year results and the improvement target goal.
-4) Required annual reduction in the gap.
-5) Multiply the gap (line 3) by the 10% required annual reduction in the gap (line 4).
-This is the percentage point improvement needed to be eligible for a payment incentive for improvement.
+62% 4) Required annual reduction in the gap.
+10% 5) Multiply the gap (line 3) by the 10% required annual reduction in the gap (line 4).
+This is the percentage point improvement needed to be eligible for an improvement incentive payment.
 6% 6) Add the clinic's rate (line 2) to the percentage point improvement needed to be eligible for a payment incentive for improvement (line 5).
 This is the rate at which your clinic would be eligible for an improvement incentive payment.
+44% three-component vascular measure to a four-component measure.
+To determine improvement rewards for clinics under QIPS in 2016, the measures reported in 2016 will be recast using 2015 specifications for the four-component diabetes composite measure and the three-component vascular disease measure to make accurate performance comparisons between the two years.

-For example, the clinic improvement calculation is as follows: $[(1.00 - 0.38) \times 0.10] + 0.38 = 0.44$ .
+For example, the clinic improvement calculation is as follows: $[(1.00 - 0.38) \times 0.10] + 0.38 = 0.44]$.